-The Value of a Marketing Degree
+The value of a marketing degree

 Although there are many different types of marketing degrees available, they all will help students learn how to generate sales and revenue for their future employers.
 Whether students desire a career in public relations, international marketing, advertising, or anything in between, the way graduates apply their professional expertise is up to them.
-But before aspiring marketing professionals can get started, they need to identify and enroll in a marketing program that aligns with their particular career goals.
+But before aspiring marketing professionals can get started, they need to identify and enroll in a marketing program that aligns with their career goals.

-Earn Your Marketing Degree at Maryville University
+Earn your marketing degree at Maryville University

 Your chance to start a career in marketing is close at hand.
 By choosing to pursue online education, you can earn your marketing degree without compromising your daily schedule to attend in-person classes.
-Students interested in a career in marketing should find out how Maryville University’s online bachelor’s in marketing can prepare them for the career opportunities in this field.
+Students interested in a career in marketing should find out how Maryville University’s online bachelor’s in marketing can prepare them for career opportunities in the field.